 For those who don’t know, Nikola Tesla was a Serbian-American inventor, electrical engineer, mechanical engineer, physicist, and futurist who is best known for his contributions to the design of the modern alternating current electricity supply system.
 He was also probably the greatest geek who ever lived.

-Nikola Tesla lived in a world where many people at the time still lit their houses by candle light.
+Nikola Tesla lived in a world where many people at the time still lit their houses by candlelight.
 Today, every household with power uses his invention of Alternating Current.
 Tesla had worked for Edison in his early career, but a feud over owed costs and then the adoption of Tesla’s AC current over Edison’s DC current in homes across the US meant that the two could never see eye-to-eye, and spent quite a bit of time attempting to discredit the other’s work.
 There are many textbooks out there that still represent Thomas Edison as the father of the electrical age.
-In recent times, more and more websites, forums, museums and the likes have dedicated time and money into setting the history books straight.
+In recent times, more and more websites, forums, museums and the likes have dedicated time and money to setting the history books straight.